harishgurrapu4/samcostar/README.md

 # samcostar
-First Automation Project created by Harish from scratch
+Automation Project created by Harish from scratch